 The simple answer is yes.
-There are a few different types of insurance that will pay out if you are diagnosed with cancer.
-Some provide funds to help with the financial impact of having cancer, providing a lump sum or income at a time when you may be too unwell to work, while others cater for the treatment and care you may need.
+If you are worried about the financial effects of cancer because of a family history of cancer or because of the increased statistical likelihood of a diagnosis, there are a few different types of insurance that will pay out if you are diagnosed with cancer.
+Some types of insurance provide funds to help with the financial impact of having cancer, providing a lump sum or income at a time when you may be too unwell to work, while others cater for the treatment and care you may need.

 In this article, we will describe each type of insurance and how it helps to fund the financial impacts of cancer.